-Where a let property is held in the joint names of a married couple or civil partners it can provide a useful income stream for the spouse or civil partner who has little or no other income.
+Where a let property is held in the joint names of a married couple or civil partners it can provide a useful income stream where one of the couple has little or no other income.

 In England and Wales you can own a property as joint tenants; where both owners hold an equal interest in the whole property; or as tenants in common, where each owner holds a separate and identifiable share, say 10% and 90% of the property.
 There are different rules for properties located in other countries, including Scotland.